 page of the website.

-The next update will be in the middle of April.
+We are taking August off so the next update will be in the middle of September.

 There are two cases this month:

 Whether it is a breach of natural justice for the first-tier tribunal to determine a question which was not before it.